showa-yojyo/bin/README.rst

 What is this?
 ======================================================================

-This repository contains various script files just for me.
+This repository contains various script files for my use.
-Most script files are written in Python.
+Most of the script files are written in Python.

 Installation
 ======================================================================

-First, clone this repository to your ``$HOME`` directory.
+First, clone this repository to your home directory or something.

 .. code:: bash